IAmAnubhavSaini/cdr-code-server-docs/setup/installation.md

 > If you lose your admin credentials, you can use the [admin password
 > reset](https://help.coder.com/hc/en-us/articles/360057772573) process to
 > regain access.

+At this point, you're ready to proceed to [configuring Coder](configuration.md).